msh9/codinginthetrenches.com/content/post/2021-01-15-service-level-values.md

 Calculations or measurements.

 There are two approaches that can be applied.
-Calculation of a target uses estimates of a dependent system's SLO or SLAs and assumptions about the architecture of an application to determine an expected availability.
+Calculation of a target uses estimates of dependent systems' SLOs or SLAs and assumptions about the architecture of an application to determine an expected availability.

 !["Box Diagram"](/images/2020-01-15-slos/slo-by-calc.svg "A service with two dependencies")